kamilkisiela/graphql-inspector/docs/recipes/github.md

 We strongly believe in Open Source and that's why we made it possible to host your own instances of GraphQL Inspector App.

-> Under the hood, the GraphQL Inspector uses [Probot](https://probot.github.io) a bot made by Github team.
+> Under the hood, the GraphQL Inspector uses [Probot](https://probot.github.io) a bot made by GitHub team.

 There's a well written ["Deployment" chapter](https://probot.github.io/docs/deployment/) on Probot's documentation.